Timeline

 M-v

-Redraw the screen and center the line where the cursor is located on the screen
+Redraw the screen, placing the line where the cursor is at the center of the screen

 C-l (here it is CTRL-L)